gregorwolf/SAP-NPM-API-collection/apis/html5-repo-mock/README.md

 to test error handling for users with not sufficient permissions, it is possible to define `VCAP_SERVICES` environment variable that contains XSUAA binding information.
-In this case HTML5 Repo Mock will merge binding information of HTML5 Repo Mock into provided `VCAP_SERVICES` and run Approuter with both of them.
+In this case HTML5 Repo Mock will merge binding information of HTML5 Repo Mock into provided `VCAP_SERVICES` and run AppRouter with both of them.
 This allows to define routes with scope constraints in `xs-app.json`

 ```json